Six Card Readings with Tarot

-The center "Concept" card represents the idea, plan, goal, epiphany or concept you have.
-It's the bright shiny star you want to explore and mine for possibilities.
+The center “Concept” card represents the idea, plan, goal, epiphany, or concept you have.
+It’s the bright shiny star you want to explore and mine for possibilities.
 It could be a new job, an idea for a new business, a concept for a new painting or artistic endeavor.
-It could even be the possibility for a new love relationship.
+It could even be the possibility of a new love relationship.

 The “Logical Action” card to the left of the Concept is exactly what it says.
 This card represents the next logical step in the evolution of developing your concept.
 This will appeal to your analytical left-brained thinking.
 This card will point to common sense, practical ground work like business plans, financial considerations, background work, data collection etc.